-- (a) means a notifiable vehicle that is a total loss but is not a statutory write-off; and - (b) in the context of a written-off vehicle inspection and a written-off vehicle inspection report, includes a vehicle with a chassis number or VIN that is the same as the chassis number or VIN of a vehicle recorded in the register, or in a register kept under a corresponding law to this regulation, as a repairable write-off.
+(a) means a notifiable vehicle that is a total loss but is not a statutory write-off; and repealed regulation means the repealed Transport Operations (Road Use Management-Vehicle Registration) Regulation 1999.

+(b) in the context of a written-off vehicle inspection and a written-off vehicle inspection report, includes a vehicle with a chassis number or VIN that is the same as the chassis number or VIN of a vehicle recorded in the register, or in a register kept under a corresponding law to this regulation, as a repairable write-off.